 Braun Wasn't Allowed To Show Hitler Affection In Public Because He Wanted His Female Followers To Find Him Appealing

 Braun was by Hitler's side for 16 years - well, not really.
 Hitler was obsessed with crafting an image of someone married to his country, and couldn't let something like a loving relationship interfere.
 He also wanted to remain attractive to his female followers.

-Braun wasn't allowed to show Hitler any affection in public, and most Germans didn't even know she existed (Hitler wouldn't let photos of her be published).
+Braun wasn't allowed to show Hitler any affection in public, and most Germans didn't even know she existed - Hitler wouldn't let photos of her be published.
 Hitler would even go so far as to ignore her while in public, only interacting with her to give her an envelope of money at the end of the night.

-Hitler Investigated Braun's Family For "Jewish Taint" To Make Sure His Girlfriend Was A Pure Aryan
+Hitler Investigated Braun's Family For 'Jewish Taint' To Make Sure His Mistress Was A 'Pure Aryan'